cemalokten/fac-application-website/README.md

 - Use RGB values instead of colour names for a wider range of random colours
 - Pre-load images, maybe with Greeting words being a preload screen
 - Include keyboard navigation
+- Make code DRY
+- Use less event listeners / combine them to increase performance
 - More testing on different browsers and devices

 ## 🚙 Reflections and What Next

 - I am proud of myself and pleased to have been part of the application process
-- I am now more motivated to learn to code
+- I am now even more motivated to learn to code
 - I would love to learn React and Node
 - I would like my next project to be something to help the world